jrmontag/AnalyzeBoulder-SocialPulse/outline.md

 ---

-# outline
+# outline *(WIP)*

-*work in progress*

-benefits of classifying (and forecasting) events on twitter:
+- ~a decade into the [social data revolution](http://blogs.hbr.org/2009/05/the-social-data-revolution/) = mucho data

+- new channel for making measurements of social and humanitarian issues (unemployment, illness, politics), cheaper and more real-time than e.g. government census

+- how much data? (+ grapherator twitter data) -- everything from the Golden Globe awards show to the current Ukrainian riots is in that data

+- many reasons why you might want to be able to describe and classify events in that data stream, eg:

+    - compare evolution of stories with different scales

+    - compare user behavior across platforms

     - identify emerging stories & source type

-- compare user behavior across platforms

-- compare evolution of stories with different scales

-## activity classes
+## event classes

 ### expected (+data)